CollageDAO/Collage/readme.md

 4. **Maintaining Collage Website**: Developing a website that displays the evolving NFTs as a collage required designing an intuitive user interface and implementing dynamic image generation.
 Ensuring the smooth integration of the NFT metadata updates with the website's functionality posed additional challenges.

+5. **Connecting API's for Real-time Token Tracking**: To enable real-time tracking of Collage token holders and their streaming activities, we will need to connect various APIs.
+This will involve integrating Covalent and other relevant tools to gather and display accurate information about token holders and their streaming activities.

-Overcoming these challenges required thorough research, collaboration with the developer community, and meticulous testing to ensure a decentralized and autonomous project with a seamless user experience.
+Overcoming these challenges will require thorough testing to ensure a decentralized and autonomous project with a seamless user experience.